pbfrandsen/SPIN_workshop/genome_assembly.md

 Save the changes you made to the text file.

-Now, you can run hifiasm to assemble our organism's genome:
+Now, you can run hifiasm to assemble your organism's genome:

 ```bash
 sbatch [job name].sh